 7-2.
-Processing assignments for Army National Guard of the United States units, U.S. Army Reserve units, and Individual Ready Reserve
+Processing assignments for Army National Guard of the United States units, U.S. Army Reserve units, and Individual Ready Reserve a.
+If a unit vacancy search results in no opportunities for-

 Reservations are secured and processed in RETAIN up to 180 days prior to ETS for USAR and ARNGUS assignments.
 Reservations must establish a report date up to 30 days from Release from Active Duty (REFRAD) or discharge.